scala/scala3/docs/docs/reference/changed-features/operators.md

     can be applied using infix syntax, i.e. `A op B`.

- 5. To smooth migration to Scala 3.0, alphanumeric operations will only be deprecated from Scala 3.1 onwards, or if the `-strict` option is given in Dotty/Scala 3.
+ 5. To smooth migration to Scala 3.0, alphanumeric operators will only be deprecated from Scala 3.1 onwards, or if the `-strict` option is given in Dotty/Scala 3.

 ## Syntax Change